Spiritual, Moral, Social and Cultural learning

 Spiritual Development refers to our inner connection and appreciation of ourselves; of others, the wider world and its beauty.
 It allows us to think and reflect on the big questions of life and of where we come from.
 It encompasses children’s beliefs - religious or otherwise - which inform their own perspectives and help them understand the perspectives of others.

-- Develop a climate or ethos within which children can flourish, respect others and be respected e.g. Grateley House Captains, School Council, pupil led Celebration Assembly, Circle Time, our Behaviour Policy;
+- Develop a climate or ethos within which children can flourish, respect others and be respected e.g. Grateley House Captains, School Council, pupil led Celebration Assembly, Circle Time, our Positive Behaviour Policy;

 - Ensuring that all pupils have opportunity to explore values and beliefs, including those rooted in faith and religious beliefs.
 To explore how values and beliefs impact on people’s lives e.g. through values based class and key stage worship; RE weeks; weekly PHSE lessons; British Values Play and our History and English curriculum;